 He hadn’t come.
 She hadn’t expected him to.

 As the plane took off into the sky 2 hours later, Ayano saw the city she loved far below her bidding her farewell.
 As she watched, cherry blossoms flew past her window.

 This was his goodbye

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GlassRosetteWrite a Review